flyway/flywaydb.org/documentation/envvars.md

 # Environment Variables

-The Flyway [command-line tool](/documentation/commandline), [Maven plugin](/documentation/maven) and [Gradle plugin](/documentation/gradle) optionally support loading configuration via environment variables.
+The Flyway [command-line tool](/documentation/commandline), [Maven plugin](/documentation/maven) and [Gradle plugin](/documentation/gradle) support loading configuration via environment variables.
 This also possible using the Flyway API by calling the `envVars()` method on the configuration.

 ## Reference